Mercedes-Benz GLE

-Nomenclature update from M to GLE
+Nomenclature changes

 Although grouped under the "M-Class" naming banner since the first launch, BMW, who sells M models such as the M3, objected to the car being badged "M" with the three-digit engine level afterwards (e.g. M 320).
 This forced Mercedes-Benz to defer to a double-tiered marketing strategy of "ML" badging (e.g. ML 320) under an M-Class umbrella.
 There has been some confusion surrounding this nomenclature, with many sources erroneously referring to the series as the "ML-Class", including Mercedes-Benz itself.

 From 2015, with the release of the facelifted W166 third-generation model at the New York Auto Show in April, the M-Class was renamed to GLE as per the revised nomenclature adopted by the brand.
 Under this scheme, SUVs use the base name "GL", followed by the model's placement in Mercedes-Benz hierarchy.
 The "G" is for Geländewagen (German for off land wagon or off-road vehicle) and alludes the long-running G-Wagen.
 This is followed by the letter "L" that acts as a linkage with the letter "E"—the GLE being the SUV equivalent to the E-Class.